GygesHekaton/Hekaton/readme.md

 ### Bans and Unbans
 Strict banning will not be the mechanism used to balance the system going forward.

-[[Primeval Titan]] is a powerful and easily exploitable card, but should it be excluded from the format entirely?
+[Primeval Titan](https://scryfall.com/card/ima/183/primeval-titan) is a powerful and easily exploitable card, but should it be excluded from the format entirely?
 I think not.
 Its point cost should reflect the impact he has on the game, but those willing to make huge sacrifices with their decks to play it in lower value pods or in high-power competitive Hekaton should have the opportunity to do so without being accused of harming people who they don't even play with.

 People want to play with the cards they have.
-If you want to run [[Black Lotus]], it will be one of the most restrictive cards to include, but there should be a home for you.
+If you want to run [Black Lotus](https://scryfall.com/card/vma/4/black-lotus), it will be one of the most restrictive cards to include, but there should be a home for you.

 ## Concerns
 ### Player Investment